harp-tech/protocol/Device.md

     0      :d0, after bit1  , 8
 ```

+This register is used to reboot the Device, optionally save or restore non-volatile registers, or enter firmware update mode.
+The Device MUST send a reply to a `Write` request from the Controller before rebooting.

 * **RST_DEF [Bit 0]:** If this bit is set, the Device MUST reset and reboot with all core and application registers set to their default values.
 Any available non-volatile memory MUST be erased and all Device default values MUST be restored as the permanent boot option.
 When sending a reply to a `Read` request, the Device MUST clear this bit in the message payload.

 * **RST_EE [Bit 1]:** If this bit is set and non-volatile memory is available, the Device MUST reset and reboot with all core and application registers set to the values saved in persistent storage, usually an EEPROM.
 Any currently stored values MUST remain the permanent boot option.
 If this bit is set and non-volatile memory is not available, the Device MUST reply with an `Error` message.
 When sending a reply to a `Read` request, the Device MUST clear this bit in the message payload.